pulkitsharma07/pulkitsharma07.github.io/_posts/2023-05-04-self-hosting-blog.markdown

     * I run `nginx:alpine` container which has the blog's codebase mounted as a volume during runtime.
     * Since this is a static website, I just go into the directory and do a `git pull` and the new version becomes active.

-## Monitoring
+## Monitoring and Analytics
+* I Host [Plausible Analytics](https://plausible.io/docs/self-hosting) on the Pi to gather web analytics.
 * I run [n8n](https://n8n.io/) on the pi to monitor services and run other automations.
   * This is integrated with my Telegram account which acts as a central place to receive notifications
-  * Every day it sends me a health report of the pi.
   * I plan to add more workflows in the future for personal projects here.
 * Cloudflare Tunnel Notifications
   * This is a neat feature where you will get notified if pi loses internet connectivity.
-* For metrics I run [Prometheus](https://prometheus.io/) on the pi with a retention of 30days
+* For metrics I run [Prometheus](https://prometheus.io/) on the pi to collect them with a retention of 30days
   * It can collect the pi metrics (temperature, cpu, ram, etc) and also collect metrics from the [docker daemon](https://docs.docker.com/config/daemon/prometheus/) about running containers.
   * Once I am able to get the hang of PromQL, I will be Using [Alerts](https://prometheus.io/docs/alerting/overview/).
 * Also I have a small script which periodically updates my [about page]({% link _pages/about.md %}) with my server's stats.